4 WAYS TO MAXIMISE YOUR POST-WORKOUT MUSCLE RECOVERY

 Did you know that your muscles consist of 75% water?
 From helping to digest vital nutrients to repairing the muscles damaged during an intense training session, water plays a significant role in all functions of the body and is particularly important when it comes to recovery.

-Additionally, water is required to transport nutrients to your cells, excrete waste from your body, and to help form the structures of protein and glycogen.
+Additionally, water is required to transport nutrients to your cells, excrete waste from your body, and help form the structures of protein and glycogen.
 If your body is dehydrated, it means your muscles aren’t receiving the electrolytes they require to function optimally, which will result in cramping.
-As muscles are controlled by nerves, muscle strength will also be impaired without adequate water and electrolyte balance.
 Optimal performance, results and recovery are dependent on hydration.